 The exception to this rule is if you have ‘significantly’ altered the book.
 In this situation, a second edit may well add enough value to allow an additional edit.
 If you feel this is the case, then we can have a discussion and provide a cost for the additional editorial feedback.

 What we can offer is the option for us to re-assess certain sections of your book.
 If our feedback has suggested specific changes and you have applied them, you might wish to consult the editor to discover if you are on the correct path.

 In this situation, you would resubmit the reworked section by email, and we would provide some feedback.
-This additional feedback would not be a book or line edit, but would, instead, just be an assessment of what you have written.
+This additional feedback would not be a developmental editing or line edit, but would, instead, just be an assessment of what you have written.

 There’s no charge for this additional work.

 The line edit we offer is not a replacement for a professional proofread.
 The line edit will remove a significant number of errors, but it is not exhaustive.
 It is, instead, a tool that can be used to help prepare your book for the next stage.

 In addition, our developmental editing editing will stimulate some level of rewriting.
 Experience tells us that whenever we add in new material, there will be some level of errors also introduced (human nature and all that).

 This means that even if we were able to remove all errors in the line edit, you would still not be sure your manuscript was error free due to the rewrites.